How do withdrawals work?

 Send to beneficiary

-- Payouts are a completely free service, meaning that Givebutter covers the cost of all processing fees.
-If you have a good experience, you can leave us a tip, although this is completely optional.
+Payouts are a completely free service, meaning that Givebutter covers the cost of all processing fees.
+You can leave us a tip if you have a good experience, although this is completely optional.

-- At this time, we only support direct deposits for bank accounts in the United States.
+At this time, we only support direct deposits for bank accounts in the United States.
+Click here to record your interest in payout methods for other countries and currencies on our product roadmap.

 How to withdraw funds